Skip to content

 • Size: This is one of the best highlights of Vue.
 The production ready build of Vue is surprisingly lightweight - just 18kb after zipping.
 This provides it with a much-needed speed and accuracy as compared to other major frameworks.
 At the same time, even the ecosystem around Vue is small and fast as it allows users to separate the template-to-virtual-DOM compiler as well as the run time.

 • Integration Capability: Vue offers one of the best integration capabilities since it can be used to build both single-page applications and complex State of JS Survey of 2018.
-Small interactive parts of the framework can be easily integrated with other frameworks/libraries such as Django, Laravel, and Wordpress.
+Small interactive parts of the framework can be easily integrated with other frameworks/libraries such as Django, Laravel, and WordPress.

 • Scalability and Versatility: You can use Vue both as a library or as a fully-fledged framework.
 Vue can be easily used to develop large and reusable templates with minimal fuss, owing to its simple structure.